A SHORT HISTORY OF CYPRUS

 CYPRUS IN THE LATE 20TH CENTURY

 In 1955 a Greek Cypriot organisation called EOKA began a series of bombings in Cyprus.
-In 1958 a Turkish organisation called TMT was formed and inter communal fighting began.
-Finally in 1960 Cyprus was granted independence.
+In 1958 a Turkish organization called TMT was formed and inter-communal fighting began.
+Finally, in 1960, Cyprus was granted independence.
 Archbishop Makarios was elected president.

 However in 1963 the Greeks proposed changes to the constitution.
-The Turks refused and there was more inter communal fighting.
+The Turks refused and there was more inter-communal fighting.
 In 1964 the UN sent a peacekeeping force to Cyprus.
-However a solution was not found and in April 1974 hardline Greeks staged a coup.
-Archbishop Markarios was overthrown and fled abroad.
+However, a solution was not found and in 1974 hard-line Greeks staged a coup.
+Archbishop Makarios was overthrown and fled abroad.
 As a result in July 1974 Turkish forces invaded Northern Cyprus.
-The island the became partitioned.
+The island became partitioned.
 Refugees from both sides crossed the border between the two parts of Cyprus.
-Meanwhile the hardliners fell from power and in December 1974 Archbishop Makarios returned from exile.
+Meanwhile, the hardliners fell from power and in December 1974 Archbishop Makarios returned from exile.
 He died in 1977.

 CYPRUS IN THE 21ST CENTURY

 The two sections of Cyprus remained separate and in 2004 the Southern (Greek) Republic of Cyprus joined the EU.
-However in 2008 Cyprus joined the euro.
-As a result Cyprus suffered a severe economic crisis in 2013.
-Today the population of the whole of Cyprus is 1.1 million.
+However, in 2008 Cyprus joined the euro.
+As a result, Cyprus suffered a severe economic crisis in 2013.
+However, the economy is now growing again.
+In 2020 the population of the whole of Cyprus was 1.2 million.